yowainwright/developer-ci-benefits/docs/05-doc-tooling.md

 ## Documentation

 Documentation?
 I say "YES" always!
 There is debate around how to document and documentation best practices.
 Books like [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) provide a lot of thoughts on documents and code comments.
 I find documentation to be valuable because it can provide context beyond code.
 Even a comment that is not updated after the code has been updated provides context when integrated within git.
-There are great points that disagree with my _feelings_ on documentation but my general sentiment for this talk is _anything that prevents/helps with non-manual work gived developers more opportunity to work.
+There are great points that disagree with my _feelings_ on documentation but my general sentiment for this talk is _anything that prevents/helps with non-manual work giving developers more opportunity to work.
 In the case of a well commented and documented repository, there will be less continual slack or personal conversation about the repository's code.